loganpkg/spot/README.md

     conclude the set because the set would be empty because the negation symbol is not considered a *character*.
 * `[-A]` and `[A-]` are the sets containing only the two characters `-` and `A`.
-The hypen is not interpreted as a range if there is not a character on either side of it.
+The hyphen is not interpreted as a range if there is not a character on either side of it.
 * `[^-Z]` and `[^Z-]` are the sets containing all of the characters except for `-` and `Z`.